luxecraft/develove/README.md

 ## The team 🤡

-We are a team of 3.
+We are a team of 3... (...really broke undergrad students 🎓)

 - [Sabesh](https://github.com/programVeins/) is a coffee addict, maniac, designer and developer.
 Works mostly on iOS (also a WWDC21 Scholar) and the Web, has a [twitter](https://twitter.com/sabeshbharathi)!
 - [Hari](https://github.com/harisarang) is a cloud enthusiast and an avid open source developer.
 Works mostly on backend-data related stuff with a love for problem solving.
 Oh he has a [twitter](https://twitter.com/_harisaran_) too!